Pometry/Raphtory/README.md

 # Import raphtory
 from raphtory import Graph

-# Create a new local or distributed context
+# Create a new graph
 graph = Graph(1)

 # Add some data to your graph